Why Is It So Hard to Change (And What You Can Do About It)

 Most approaches to change focus on behaviour.
 If you want to change what you do, change what you do.
 Set goals.
 Build habits.
 Create accountability.

 This works, sometimes, for a while.
-But it misses the deeper obstacle: identity.
+But it misses the deeper obstacle: the beliefs we hold about ourselves — what we are capable of, what we deserve, what is possible for us.

 Change that lasts is almost always identity change first, behaviour change second.
 You do not become the person who keeps the habit.
 You keep the habit because you have already decided who you are.